Student Alumni Connection

 Complete the Program Agreement form

 - Read over the listed expectations and complete the form.
 Save and print the form to bring with you on the initial meeting.

 - Identify questions you may want to ask them during your first meeting.

 - Prepare for your initial meeting.
 Plan accordingly to arrive no sooner or later than 10 minutes before your meeting.
-Business casual attire is typical a safe bet.
+Business casual attire is typically a safe bet.
 Make sure you bring the Initial Meeting Checklist, your Expectations form, questions you prepared, and a resume in case they are interested in reviewing it.